 By the end of this course, you will be able to…

-- Develop meaningful corporate and foundation prospect lists and craft appropriate cultivation and solicitation strategies for each.
+- Develop corporate and foundation prospect lists and craft appropriate cultivation and solicitation strategies for each.

-- Compose clear and compelling foundation proposals tailored to the goals and key considerations of grantmakers.
+- Provide clear and compelling funding proposals and budgets tailored to foundation and corporate decision-makers.

 - Executive Directors /CEOs